oe/duplex-message/packages/simple-electron-ipc/README.md

 ```

 Notice:
+1. you should only listen a message once, it will override existing listener when do it again
-1. for `mainMessageHub`:  the specified callback will be called if you listen same `methodName` in specified peer and `*`
+2. for `mainMessageHub`:  the specified callback will be called if you listen same `methodName` in specified peer and `*`

 ### progress
 If you need progress feedback when peer handling you requests, you can do it by setting the first argument as an object and has a function property named `onprogress` when `emit` messages, and call `onprogress` in `on` on the peer's side.